Connecting Communities. Strengthening Lives. Securing Futures.

 Welcome to The Community Learning Center

-The CLC is the home of 6 dedicated programmers to connect community members, strengthen the lives of those around us and work to secure the future of individuals and our community.
+The CLC is the home of 10 dedicated programmers to connect community members, strengthen the lives of those around us, and work to secure the future of individuals and our community.

 Committees of the CLC

-Learn more about the Committee for the Performing Arts and the Committee for the Visual Arts.
+Learn more about the Committee for the Performing Arts, Committee for Fine Arts, Committee for Needle Arts, and the Committee for Culinary Arts.

 There are beautiful spaces inside the CLC that can be rented by non-profits and for profit businesses from the community.

 We are a workforce training and certification organization serving Noble County.

 Center for Healthy Living

 We are here to help you improve your health and well-being.